NEWVectors or files. Pick a path.Start →

 Strengths

-• +Strong open-source embedding models
+• +Strong open-source embedding models, including jina-embeddings-v4 for visual documents

-• +Competitive multimodal embedding quality
+• +Competitive multimodal embedding quality with multilingual support

 • +Good developer documentation